for-giobbe/PAINT/markdowns/part_4.md

 --out_prefix RSEM_crema
 ```

-after moving the outputs to the right place with ```mv RSEM_vicia.* abundances/vicia/``` we can proceed to remove contaminants:
+after moving the outputs to the right place with ```mv RSEM_vicia.* abundances/vicia/``` we can proceed to remove contaminants.

-first we need to reformat the contaminants list:
+As before, we need to reformat the contaminants list:

 ```
 awk -F "_" 'NF{NF-=1};1' contaminants/crema/crema.blastp.contaminants_contigs.lst | sed 's/ /_/g' > contaminants/crema/crema.blastp.contaminants_genes.lst